Ring Culture of Chrysanthemums

 Various plants now are grown by themethod but indoor respond particularly well to this treatment.
 The basic technique involves growing plants in bottomless pots or other containers – the ‘rings’ – which are placed on a bed of a free-draining material, the ‘aggregate’.
 The pots are never watered, except when feeding the plants, but the aggregate is kept continually moist.
 This encourages the roots to grow down into the bed.
 The plants eventually form.
 Large, strong root systems in the bed and this results in larger plants and .
 The plants, being more vigorous than when grown by the usual method, are much healthier and damage from disease will be less, if present at all.
 The for the of chrysanthemums, they are grown on an outside bed of aggregate during the summer and are then moved into a greenhouse and grown on another bed.

-Commencing a of chrysanthemums takes a lot of the worry out of growing indoor chrysanthemums, especially when it comes to watering.
+Commencing a ring culture of chrysanthemums takes a lot of the worry out of growing indoor chrysanthemums, especially when it comes to watering.
 If the plants are grown by the usual method then the pots are liable to dry out rapidly during the summer and this results in uneven growth which is most undesirable.
 Once the ring culture chrysanthemum plants have rooted into the aggregate there will be no worries about them drying out, provided the bed is watered once a day.
 This moisture round the base of the plants also keeps the atmosphere moist which is conductive to healthy growth.

 With the ring culture method there is less trouble from-born pests and diseases, as the roots of the plants cannot penetrate the soil below the aggregate bed which has an impervious material, such as polythene sheeting, beneath it.